All Episodes

 We did not.

-Uh and that's exactly how we should have handled it.
+And that's exactly how we should have handled it.

 Imagine if we'd done the opposite.

-And part of the goal here was to make sure that we did not do the work of the leakers for them by raising more and more questions about the integrity of the election right before the election was taking place, at a time, by the way, when the president-elect himself was raising questions about the integrity of the election.
+And part of the goal here was to make sure that we did not do the work of the leakers for them by raising more and more questions about the integrity of the election right before the election was taking place.

 And finally, I think it's worth pointing out that the information was already out.

-It was in the hands of WikiLeaks, so that was going to come out no matter what.
+That was going to come out no matter what.

-So uh when I look back in terms of how we handled it, I think we handled it the way it should have been handled.
+So when I look back in terms of how we handled it, I think we handled it the way it should have been handled.

 We allowed law enforcement and the intelligence community to do its job without political influence.